 Attached as Appendix IN-I is a memorandum received December 1, 2020 from Borden Ladner Gervais (BLG) stating their legal opinion regarding responsibility for the stone retaining wall in front of the Calvary Baptist Church along County Road 512 (Queen Street) in Killaloe.
-The memorandum concludes that without evidence proving who was responsible for construction of the retaining wall, a certain answer for who is responsible for its maintenance cannot be given.
-However, given the location of the retaining wall within the County's right-of-way, and the principle of affixation, the County could be held responsible for its maintenance and repair.
+The

 A meeting was conducted at the Calvary Baptist Church on Queen Street in Killaloe on Wednesday, December 2, 2020 to discuss the current state of the retaining wall along Queen Street and Coll Street.
-In attendance at the meeting were Mr. Lee Perkins, Director of Public Works and Engineering and Mr. Taylor Hanrath, Acting Manager of Infrastructure from the County of Renfrew; Mr. Dean Holly, Works Superintendent from the Township of Killaloe, Hagarty and Richards; and Pastor Mike Andrews and Mr. Hubert Weber from Calvary Baptist Church.
+In attendance at the meeting were Mr. Lee Perkins, Director of Public Works and Engineering and Mr. Taylor Hanrath, Acting Manager of Infrastructure from the County of Renfrew; Mr. Dean Holly, Works Superintendent from the Township of Killaloe, Hagarty and Richards; and Pastor Mike Andrews and Mr. Weber Hubert from Calvary Baptist Church.